OH1KK/KiwiSDR-antenna-switch-extension/README.md

 This MS-S7-WEB is antenna switch extension to KiwiSDR software defined radio.

-This extensions controls LZ2RR's MS-S7 antenna switch using MS-S7-WEB remote control units.
+This extensions controls LZ2RR's MS-S7 antenna switch using MS-S7-WEB remote control unit.
 You can buy both hardware pieces from ebay.
 Search for MS-S7 antenna switch and MS-S7-WEB remote control.

 ### Depencies